Join an Organization

 - Glass (all colors)

-- Paper and cardboard including newspaper, corrugated cardboard, cereal boxes, magazines, telephone books, mailing envelopes with bubble lining, and paper bags (staples and envelopes with plastic windows are okay!)
+- Paper and cardboard including newspaper, corrugated cardboard, cereal boxes, magazines, telephone books, mailing envelopes with bubble lining, and paper bags.

-- Packaging including milk cartons, wine boxes, and egg cartons.
+- Packaging including milk cartons and wine boxes.

 The Smith Campus Center Recycling Center (located in the Mailroom area) and the Sustainability Integration Office (located in the lower level of Harwood) accept hazardous and electronic waste, such as: